 Comfort and Recovery After Your Treatment

-Bone grafting is a very common procedure performed in conjunction with dental implants, and the procedure has high success rates.
+Bone grafting is a very common procedure performed by our oral and maxillofacial surgeon in conjunction with dental implants, and the procedure has high success rates.
 You may experience slight swelling or soreness where the incision was made, but that should resolve in a few days as the site heals.
 Taking over-the-counter pain relievers and applying an ice pack to your cheek is often enough to manage any discomfort.
 You may notice small bone fragments similar to grains of sand coming from the site, but that is normal.

 The Bone Grafting Results